josephmusngi21/ToDoGeo/client/README.md

 - `app/`: Contains the main application code.
 - `components/`: Contains reusable components.
 - `assets/`: Contains images and other static assets.

-### Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request.

 ### License